ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 ### Interaction Types

-The kinds of biotic species interactions in this dataset were mapped to terms in the Relations Ontology (RO).
+The kinds of biotic species interactions in this dataset are mapped to terms in the Relations Ontology (RO).
 Classes to describe interactions in the RO (and other ontologies) can be searched through the [Ontobee](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002437).

 interactionTypeName | interactionTypeId
 --- | --- |